top of page

 And now you know the rest of the story...

-Let me tell you a story, thanks to author Jack R. Christianson, about a man named Jack who cherished his bird-hunting dog, Cassie.
-Jack frequently boasted about what a talented dog Cassie was because he was so proud of her.
-Jack took Cassie to his hunting club and asked several buddies to come see Cassie so he could demonstrate her amazing skills.
-Jack let Cassie out to play after getting to the club while he went inside to sign in.
+Thanks to author Jack R. Christianson, I can tell you a story about a man named Jack who cherished his bird-hunting dog, Cassie.
+Jack frequently boasted about Cassie's talent because he was so proud of her.
+Jack took Cassie to his hunting club and asked several buddies to see her so he could demonstrate her excellent skills.
+After getting to the club, Jack let Cassie out to play while he went inside to sign in.

 When it was time to start, Jack was eager to demonstrate Cassie's incredible abilities.
 Cassie, though, was acting oddly.
 She wouldn't comply with any of Jack's orders even though she typically did it voluntarily.
 She only wanted to stick by his side.